-First of all – and I’ve never said it this bluntly before, but I feel it’s important to clarify – Raised By Swans is and always has been a solo project, not a band.
-That fact hasn’t been made clear in the past, which is totally my fault; well-meaning but misguided attempts at modesty and inclusion have clouded the truth.
+First of all – and I’ve never said it this bluntly before, but I feel it’s important to clarify – as a creative project, Raised By Swans is and always has been a solo endeavour, not a band.
+That fact hasn’t been made clear in the past, which is wholly my fault; well-meaning but misguided attempts at modesty and inclusion have clouded the truth.
 Modesty is certainly preferable to arrogance, at least to me, but in some ways it can be just as deceptive and self-serving, and over time it can lead to a buildup of misinformation about oneself or others.
 These days, especially in the last months of putting together my newest album, I’m more concerned with the truth than anything else.
 I can’t help but be fiercely proud of the exhausting amounts of work I’ve put into writing and recording my songs over the years; every note and word and sound and moment of silence that you hear (or don’t hear) on the albums is my own.
 Plus it’s important to me that anyone reading this who is just starting out writing music and is nervous about going it completely alone knows that it’s possible.

 I just wanted to define what Raised By Swans is before answering the rest of this question.
 More about the excellent and decidedly rare gentlemen who currently play live concerts with me in a moment.